zakaria-mourtaban/MemoMate/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
+> A Web app that streamlines the note-taking and summerization process, powered by AI.
 >
-> Coffee Express aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
-We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.
+> Memo Mate aims to take the organization, review, formatting and delivery load off of the hands of the user.
+Memo Mate removes the need for the user to manually assess each part of their notes without having to worry about the debt they left for their future selves to tackle.
+We believe that each QOL improvment we can deliver to the user, the more accessible notes will be for everyone.

 ### User Stories
-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+- As a user, I want to skribble out a sketch and have it stored in my notes.
-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+- As a user, I want to generate an assistant i could ask for help with the material in my notes.
-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+- As a user, I want to generate notes from videos on youtube.

 <br><br>
 <!-- Tech stack -->